reservoirpy/reservoirpy/docs/source/user_guide/model.rst

 --------------------

 Models display the same interface as nodes.
-They can be called on some data points, or on a timeseries using the :py:meth:`Model.run` method.
+They can be called on some data points, or on a timeseries using the :py:meth:`~.Model.run` method.
 Consider the very simple model defined by:

 .. code-block:: python